 The elephant of the room must be the genre swap, moving the show’s light-hearted nature to a more serious and terminal place may be controversial, but with the drastic swap we get some comforts of classic and contemporary) slasher films.
 For instance, we greet our cast of characters and immediately struck by how they all fit a tropey stock cliche.
 Going beyond characters, there are a plethora of uncomfortable moments as hidden curiosities and monstrosities lurk on the uninhabited part of the island and the all-too-real moments of torture that the fantasies present themselves.

-Proving once again that the team behind Blumhouse are the keen students of the slasher horror genre, they bring modern flourishes as he makes a keen nightmare out of anybody’s dream holiday.
+Proving once again that the team behind Blumhouse are the keen students of the slasher horror genre, they bring modern flourishes as they make a keen nightmare out of anybody’s dream holiday.
 The effort is thoroughly entertaining and enjoyable.
 It can be creepy at times even to someone who has seen it all before and will keep you guessing to the end as the masterplan of the island reveals itself.
 Twist and turns keep the premise fresh.
-Though the mortality rate is high, Fantasy island is an alluring films dream destination.
+Though the mortality rate is high, Fantasy island is an alluring film’s dream destination.

 If you want more positive reviews delivered to the e-mail box of your choice, you can click on that little text bubble at the bottom of the screen.
 Do you agree or disagree? or have a suggestion for another pop-culture artefact that needs a positive light shone on it?
 Leave a comment in the comment box below!
 But remember to keep it positive!